MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/web-services/rest.md

 The REST service sends an HTTP status code in the `HttpResponseMessage.IsSuccessStatusCode` property, to indicate whether the HTTP request succeeded or failed.
 For this operation the REST service sends HTTP status code 200 (OK) in the response, which indicates that the request succeeded and that the requested information is in the response.

 If the HTTP operation was successful, the content of the response is read, for display.
 The `HttpResponseMessage.Content` property represents the content of the HTTP response, and the `HttpContent.ReadAsStringAsync` method asynchronously writes the HTTP content to a string.
-This content is then converted from JSON to a `List` of `TodoItem` instances.
+This content is then deserialized from JSON to a `List` of `TodoItem` instances.

 > [!WARNING]
 > Using the `ReadAsStringAsync` method to retrieve a large response can have a negative performance impact.
 In such circumstances the response should be directly deserialized to avoid having to fully buffer it.

-### Creating Data
+### Create data

 The `HttpClient.PostAsync` method is used to send the POST request to the web service specified by the URI, and then to receive the response from the web service, as shown in the following code example: